Red Teaming Quickstart (No-Code)

 1. Connect your AI application — configure an AI Connection so Confident AI can communicate with your system.

-2. Define a red teaming framework — select or create a framework (e.g., OWASP Top 10 for LLMs, MITRE ATLAS) that contains vulnerabilities and attacks of your choice.
+2. Define a security framework — select or create a framework (e.g., OWASP Top 10 for LLMs, MITRE ATLAS) that contains vulnerabilities and attacks of your choice.

 3. Generate and execute attacks — automatically generate adversarial inputs and send them to your AI application.